 Over the last several years, a new set of players have joined lenders, borrowers, and credit bureaus in the credit system.
-These new players are credit report/score wholesalers, and they have taken the internet by storm.
+These new players are credit report/score wholesalers, and they have taken the internet by storm and they don’t even offer FICO® scores.
 Many of these wholesalers are wholly-owned subsidiaries of the credit bureaus or large financial institutions.

 Currently, there are two kinds of wholesalers who offer two very different types of credit reports: industry-specific FICO® score providers and FAKE-O™ score providers.

 Various versions of credit scoring have been attempted by financial institutions for over the last 60 years.
 It wasn’t until the 1990s that Fair Issac® became the industry leader in consumer credit scoring.
 Fair Issac® is NOT a credit bureau—it is a completely separate company that sells scoring software to lenders.
 This software scores the data that lenders download from the credit bureaus when pulling a credit report.
 The three digit number that results from this software analysis is called the FICO® Credit Score.

 Industry wholesalers provide mortgage brokers and mortgage lenders with mortgage-specific credit reports, to which mortgage lenders can subscribe and purchase.
 Delivery of reports and scores to your mortgage broker is a two step process:

 - A mortgage broker enters your information into the credit report provider’s software on their computer.